pimpale/todo-app/frontend/README.md

 * `public`
   * These files are directly copied into the final build.
 This folder holds the favicon, index.html, and other critical files.
 * `src`
+  * `src/assets/`
+    * This is where we store pictures, audio files, and other assets.
+  * `src/style/`
+    * Stores `.scss` files that will be compiled to CSS.
+    * Stores our current bootstrap theming.
   * `src/setupProxy.js`
     * This file is managed by Create React App to set up the development proxy.
     * In production, this will be done by NGINX.